milangroshev/niryo-one-digital-twin/scenarios/single-host-scenario/centralized-stack/README.md

 ## What is this?

-This repository contains the necessary files to run the Niryo One Digital Twin service using Docker compose, on a single host with centralized stuck.
+This repository contains the necessary files to run the Niryo One Digital Twin service using Docker compose, on a single host with centralized robot stack.
+Centralized robot stack means that the [Niryo One Stack](../../../digital-twin-service/niryo-one-stack/niryo-one-stack/) (Control, Motion, Interface) will be deployed in a single docker container.

 ## What does this docker compose do?